Why Private Real Estate Debt Appeals to Passive Investors

 Managing a rental property sounds appealing until you’re fixing a broken water heater at midnight.
 With real estate debt investments, you’re not managing anything.
 You’re the lender, not the operator.

-This structure creates genuine passive income for investors, with interest payments that are often distributed monthly or quarterly.
-Because these loans are backed by tangible assets like land or buildings, the downside risk is tied to something physical, not speculative.
+This structure creates genuine passive income for investors, with interest payments or fund distributions that are often distributed monthly or quarterly.
+Because these loans are backed by tangible assets like land or buildings, the downside risk is tied to something physical.

 1. Predictable Returns in an Uncertain Market

 Public markets are volatile.
 Even REITs can swing with interest rates and investor sentiment.
-Investing in real estate debt gives you access to fixed returns that don’t fluctuate with the stock market.
+Investing in real estate debt gives you access to fixed returns that don’t fluctuate with the stock or bond market.

-Returns can range from 7% to 12% depending on the risk, loan term, and borrower.
+Returns can range from 7% to 12% depending on the risk, loan term, borrower, or fund structure.
 Unlike equity investments, where returns depend on a successful exit, real estate debt typically generates income from day one.

 For investors seeking alternative fixed-income investments, this predictability is a major draw.